-Updated June 26, 2018: Banner Life lowered its life insurance rates this week, continuing a year-long trend of price drops.
+Updated August 27, 2018: Protective Life Corporation lowered its life insurance rates this week, continuing a year-long trend of price drops.
 AIG, Banner Life, Lincoln Financial, Pacific Life and Mutual of Omaha also lowered rates this year — and term life insurance rates are currently at a 20-year-low.

 Why are rates dropping?
 People are living longer.
 Insurers are paying less to operate (thanks, technology!) and state regulators have lowered the amount of cash carriers needs on hand.

 But you can't really sit on this trend.
 Or hope for a better sale.
 To get the best life insurance rates, you should, simply put, apply now.
 Yes, we know this sounds like a line, but allow us to explain.

 While life insurers set their base prices, your specific rates are set by a bunch of factors that provide insight into how risky you are to insure.
 The big ones include your age and your health.
 The older you get, the more expensive your premiums.
 Any conditions you develop later in life will lead to higher rates, too.